-You might want to tell everyone everything about your company, but visitors visit your site for their own benefit not yours.
+It’s tempting to tell everyone everything about your company.
+But in truth, people visit your site for their own benefit not yours.
 They won’t put up with being side-tracked without good reason.

-To make the navigation as intuitive as possible, draw out your site map before you start and then give it the overnight test to see, through fresh eyes, if it can be simplified even further.
-Remember, search engines track user behaviour on your site and poor engagement signals like bounces will damage your ranking.
+To make navigation as intuitive as possible, draw out your site map before you start.
+Then, give it the overnight test.
+Then you’ll see through fresh eyes whether it can be simplified even further.
+Search engines track user behaviour on your site and poor engagement signals like bounces will damage your ranking.

 2. Make sure your site gets found

-Talking of search engines, SEO is vital for getting your new website seen by as many customers and prospects as possible, but it can be a tough nut to crack.
+Talking of search engines, understanding Search Engine Optimisation (SEO) is vital.
+Having good SEO will mean your new website will be seen by as many customers and prospects as possible.
+But SEO can be a tough nut to crack.
 Just when you’ve worked out how to play the game, the search engines change the rules to stop people like you working out how to play the game.
 That means your SEO knowledge needs to be refreshed almost as often as the paper in the photocopier.

-Having said that, this whole dark art isn’t as tricksy as it used to be.
-It now boils down to using focused, well-written words, regularly refreshed content and strong links into and out of your site.
+Having said that, this dark art isn’t as tricksy as it used to be.
+It now boils down to using focused, well-written copy, regularly refreshed content and strong links into and out of your site.

 Don’t be tempted to go off-piste to pursue the endless possibilities you could rank for.
-Stay focused and pinpoint keywords your core audience is most often searching for.
+Stay focused and pinpoint the keywords your core audience searches for the most.

-In terms of regularly refreshed content, blog articles and videos are the kind of thing you can add to your site regularly and cheaply to prove to the search engine spiders that your website is a living, breathing entity, worthy of attention.
+In terms of regularly refreshed content, blog articles and videos are the kind of thing you can add to your site regularly and cost-effectively.
+Doing this proves to the search engine spiders that your website is a living, breathing entity, worthy of attention.

 3. Mobile first

 The figures are changing all the time but, at last count, more than 50% of website traffic is now generated by mobile phones.
-The figures might be fluctuating, but they’re only ever heading in one direction and this time next year the number will be even higher.
+The figures might fluctuate, but they’re only ever heading in one direction and this time next year, the number will be even higher.

-While it might have been a bit of a curve ball for us here at Fluro, a few years ago, when we were first getting our heads around converting elegant laptop designs into something not much bigger than a postage stamp, we now fully embrace the benefits.
+Only a few years ago, we were getting our heads around converting elegant laptop designs into something not much bigger than a postage stamp.
+But now, we fully embrace the benefits.
 Not just for end users, but for us too.
 The discipline of working within such a constricted space forces us and our clients to prioritise and simplify, simplify, simplify.
 The finished websites are better for it.

 4. Support your website with a noisy launch campaign

-While you’ll be convinced (if we’ve done our job properly) that the launch of your new website deserves a slot on the national news, your visitors aren’t going to be quite so excited.
+While you’ll be convinced that the launch of your new website deserves a slot on the national news, your visitors aren’t going to be quite so excited.
 With most people’s natural resistance to change, they might be even be wishing you’d left things as they were.

-What helps keep things positive from the start is alerting people to the change in advance, so the first time they visit your new site it’s not an unsettling shock.
+What helps keep things positive from the start, is alerting people to the change in advance.
+This means that the first time they visit your new site, it’s not an unsettling shock.
 To this end, include a link to your new website on the email signature of everyone who works for your business.

-You should also let your social media followers know that great things are about to happen, highlighting the improved user experience that lies ahead for them.
+You should also let your social media followers know that great things are about to happen.
+Highlight the improved user experience that lies ahead for them.

 If you don’t have one already, this could be the perfect time to introduce an email newsletter.
-While the first edition will be announcing the new website, follow-ups could highlight updated content on the site, such as recently posted blogs.
+While the first edition will announce the new website, follow-ups could highlight updated content on the site, such as recently posted blogs.

-Facebook Ads are another effective way to get the message of your new site out there.
-The beauty of Facebook is that you can aim your messaging directly at the people, local to you, who are most likely to be interested in your offering.
+Facebook Ads are another effective way to get the message out there.
+The beauty of Facebook is that you can aim your messaging directly at the people local to you, who are most likely to be interested in your offering.

 5. Never launch a new website on a Friday

 We’ve all been there.
-The client’s been telling the agency how important it is to get the new website up ASAP and, in a moment of weakness, the agency has made a rash promise that it will go live before the end of the week.
+The client’s been telling the agency how important it is to get the new website up ASAP.
+Then, in a moment of weakness, the agency has made a rash promise that it will go live before the end of the week.
 After burning many cans of midnight oil, the new site goes live at 4.30pm on Friday afternoon.

-Better to be patient and launch at the beginning of the next week when the teething problems can be addressed before anyone knows they’ve even happened.
+Better to be patient and launch at the beginning of the next week.
+That way, teething problems can be addressed before anyone knows they’ve even happened.

-If you’re thinking it’s time you updated and upgraded your website, please give one of the team a call on 01628 525449 and they will happily talk you through the possibilities.
+If it’s time you updated and upgraded your website, please give one of the team a call on 01628 525449 and they will happily talk you through the possibilities.